plone/setup-plone/README.md

 Default value: `65.5.0`.

+### `additional-packages`

+Additional packages to be installed.
+This is useful to pin versions of packages listed on contraints.txt. i.e.: `plone.restapi>=8.13.0`.

+Default value: ``.

 ### `additional-eggs`

-Additional eggs to be installed.
-This is useful to pin versions of packages listed on contraints.txt. i.e.: `plone.restapi>=8.13.0`.
+Deprecated alias for `additional-packages`.
+Still supported for now.

 Default value: ``.